-- The Chief Executive Officer and other Council Officers must not speak on any motion or matter during a Council Meeting unless invited by the Chair. - Any questions from Councillors directed to Council Officers must be asked through the Chief Executive Officer.
+- The Chief Executive Officer and other Council Officers must not speak on any motion or matter during a Council Meeting unless invited by the Chair. - Any questions from Councillors directed to Council Officers must be asked through the Chair to the Chief Executive Officer, who will then decide who should answer the question..